 Learning at Princeton

 As you move from secondary school studies into Princeton’s academic community, you will most likely be challenged by new sets of expectations for learning across the curriculum.
-Courses will move at a rapid pace; you will be expected to solve problems in math and science at a higher conceptual level; you will read multiple texts that require distinct approaches and interpretations.
+Courses will move at a rapid pace; you will be expected to solve problems in math and science at a higher conceptual level; you will read multiple unfamiliar texts that require distinct approaches and interpretations.
 You will encounter disciplines instead of subjects, and will be expected to learn the particular conventions and assumptions of multiple disciplines, often in your first semester at Princeton.
 If at times you feel that the study strategies that got you here are not as effective as they were in high school, this is perfectly normal.
 Anticipate setbacks; they are common on the path to success.

 Scheduling Your Time

-Learning at Princeton requires students to plan, organize, and use their time in new ways.
+Learning at Princeton requires students to plan, organize, and use their unstructured and out-of-class time in new ways.
 You may have many unscheduled hours each day, and you will need to use that time effectively.
 You will not get the most from your courses if you leave portions of your work until the last two weeks of the term.
 Reading period is designed for reviewing course material, and this review is vital to your success in Princeton’s demanding final exams.

 - Find a place where you can work effectively.
 If your room is a hub of social activity, plan to work in one of the college or University libraries.
 For accountability and support, make a weekly appointment to study with a friend or classmate.